 No Fee Unless You Win

 Hersh Kirtman Injury Law recognizes the challenges you may face as a New York snowbird involved in a Florida accident.
 We are committed to advocating for your rights and ensuring you receive the compensation you need.
-Let Hersh Kirtman Injury Law be your trusted partner in pursuing justice and relief during this challenging time.
+Let the Boca Raton car accident lawyers at Hersh Kirtman Injury Law be your trusted partner in pursuing justice and relief during this challenging time.

 If you stay in Florida for a lengthy period of time, and you plan on having your vehicle with you, you are required to register your vehicle with the Florida DMV.
 To do so, though, you need to have certain auto insurance that meets Florida’s requirements.